jghamburg/pbt-demo/README.md

 Think outside of the box.
 Find ways to question your system under test to get a deeper insight of the functioning of the system.
 On the other hand exploring new areas might lead to new ways of progressing in problem solving.
 You extend your repertoire/portfolio of tools to use for solving different kind of problems/challenges.

-	If the only tool you have at hand every problem is a nail.
+	If the only tool you have at hand is a hammer every problem is a nail.
 		Unknown - at least to me

 * Where it comes in handy

-The process of shrinking is used in case a theory fails with errors that contradict the property assumptions made.
-Shrinking now tries to find the simplest example to reproduce the error.
+Like in a lot of other disciplines PBT shines when   finding counter examples that reject the assertion of a property.
+PBT introduces the concept of shrinking tries to find the simplest example to reproduce the error.
 And this can ease up debugging and fixing the error a lot easier especially if the data structures are quite elaborate.

 This could be a sorting algorithm for a specific data structure at hand.
 And with PBT you might be able to find counter examples that break the validity of this algorithm. - Might - It's not like in free beer but it comes with the cost of experimenting and exploring a lot to get a good notion what is possible and what not and when to use it.